Skip to main content

 EMGAGE TEXAS POLICY & ADVOCACY

-Through our Emgage Action Texas chapter, we are here to provide you updates in real-time on our legislative priorities, engagement with the Texas State Government regarding the initiatives most important to our community, advocacy efforts, as well as the most crucial legislation we’re tracking in Texas.
+Through our Emgage Action Texas chapter, we are here to provide you updates in real-time on our legislative priorities, engagement with the Texas government regarding the initiatives most important to our community, advocacy efforts, as well as the most crucial legislation we’re tracking in Texas.

 Defending Civil Rights and Fighting the Growing Influence of Hate Groups